ameeno/treemappa-1/README.md

 Released under the LGPL license (as is the original code).

-This port was based on the r9 revision and concentrated on rewriting SVG output to add a some different uses/features for [visualizations produced at the Oxford Internet Institute]](http://www.oii.ox.ac.uk/vis/?tool=TreeMappa).
+This port was based on the r9 revision and concentrated on rewriting SVG output to add a some different uses/features for [visualizations produced at the Oxford Internet Institute](http://www.oii.ox.ac.uk/vis/?tool=TreeMappa).

 This port is focused on running from terminal/command line.
-Example forthcoming...
+An example creating a visualization is in the example folder.
+[Full documentation for the original library is on its creator's website](http://www.soi.city.ac.uk/~jwo/treemappa/software/userguide.html).

 Changes from upstream include: